Loan Maturity Date: What It Means and Why It Matters

 • Timely payments ensure no obligations remain after the maturity date; otherwise, borrowers should contact their lender to discuss repayment options if needed.

-The term “maturity date” can refer to loans or investments.
+The term “maturity date” can be used with loans or investments.
 In investing, it refers to the day on which you’ll receive the money you invested, for example, in a savings bond or certificate of deposit (CD).
 You’ll get your investment back, plus any remaining interest that’s due to you.

-If you’re a borrower, the maturity date of a loan is the day your lender has scheduled for your loaned funds and any interest to be paid off in full.
+If you’re a borrower, the maturity date of loans is the day a lender has scheduled for loaned funds and any interest to be paid off in full.
 Provided you’ve made regular and timely payments throughout the term of the loan, you’ll have no further obligation to the lender after the maturity date.

 If, for whatever reason, you still have a balance after your loan maturity date, you’ll want to talk to your lender and work out a plan to pay off the remainder of your loan.